As an Amazon affiliate, I earn from qualifying purchases.

 However, I do love my Fire TV Cube.
 And apparently, I am in good company.
-Earlier this year, Amazon reported that it has sold a whopping 150 million Fire TV devices.
+Earlier this year, Amazon reported selling 150 million Fire TV devices.
 And that was before Prime Day this year.
 Whoa.

-I do NOT love the Amazon remote that comes with Fire TV Stick and Cube, though.
+I do NOT love the Amazon remote that ships with Fire TV Stick and Cube, though.

-Because the remote just adds yet ANOTHER remote to the others piling up on your coffee table.
+Why?
+Because it adds another remote to the others piling up on your coffee table.

 In this post, I’ll introduce you to some alternate remotes that you can use to control your Fire TV.
 Contrary to popular belief, you do have universal remote options.